freesk/react-time-tracker/README.md

 $ npm start
 ```
 ## Development
-The client is missing a login form.
 The client is missing a signup form.
 The server is missing a json-to-csv conversion tool.
 The server is missing email verification on a new signup request.
 The server is missing data validation.
+Some refactoring is needed.
 This must be wrapped up as a [Cordova](https://cordova.apache.org) hybrid app.